enkidevs/curriculum/General/Networking/informational-status-codes.md

 ---
 ## Content

-**Informational status codes** are represented by a three digit code that begins with *1*.
-It's format is `1XX`.
+**Informational status codes** are three digit codes that begin with `1`.

 The **status codes class** indicates a *provisional* response and was introduced in `HTTP/1.1`.
-That is why servers **shouldn't** send `1xx` responses to clients using `HTTP/1.0`.
+Even though major browsers stopped using `HTTP/1.0`, there are still tools or web crawling bots that are trying to avoid the overhead required by the `HTTP/1.1` protocol.
+You should therefore handle those requests as well, in case you are looking to set up a new server.

 Informational responses have the following content:
-- Status-Line: first mandatory line in a response message;
+- Status-Line: `HTTP/1.1 100 Continue`
-- optional headers;
+- optional headers
-- an empty line at the end;
+- empty line

-Eventhough it is not **mandatory**, clients should be prepared to *accept multiple* `1xx`status responses before an actual response is given.
+There is no fixed number of how many `1xx` responses the server should return, so clients should be prepared to accept zero, one or more.

-The two informational status codes are:
+The three informational status codes are:
-- `100` **Continue**  - tells the client that a part of the request have been received and it should continue sending it
+- `100` **Continue**  - in case of the initial request being required to be split into multiple smaller-sized ones, the server informs the client it can continue sending the remainder of the request

-- `101` **Switching Protocols** - the server informs the client that it switches to another protocol by an `Upgrade:` header
+- `101` **Switching Protocols** - the server informs the client that it will switch to the required protocol such that the message exchange can continue
+- `102` **Processing** - interim response saying the request will take awhile (more than a couple of seconds) to complete

 ---
 ## Practice

-Sience when has `1xx` format been introduced
+The `1XX` format has been introduced in

-??? ?
+???

 * `HTTP/1.1`
 * `HTTP/1.0`